aMahanna/rbwiki/README.md

 A live demo can be found [here](http://rubeswiki.glitch.me/).

+Built with Express, using Javscript, HTML, CSS and Handlebars

 This is a <a href="https://en.wikipedia.org/wiki/Rube_Goldberg_machine">Rube Goldberg Machine</a> of the <a href="https://cloud.google.com/vision/">Google Cloud Vision API</a> and the <a href="https://www.mediawiki.org/wiki/API:Main_page">MediaWiki API</a>.
-After uploading an image, the Google Vision API will fetch the most relevant key words associated to that image.
-The app will then search Wikipedia using Google's result, and give you the first condensed Wiki page for a quick read.

-In theory, this can also work with other things like a book cover for example (assuming there is a Wikipedia page for it).
-It doesn't have to be LP record albums, but use at your own risk.
+It was originally intended for taking pictures of LP Records and getting condensed Wiki info about their album & band, but it can work with other things, like a book cover.

 You will need the following to make your own:
 - [Google Cloud API Key](https://cloud.google.com/docs/authentication/api-keys) (this is set as GCP_API_KEY ENV variable)

-Built with Express, using Javscript, HTML, CSS and Handlebars